-In terms of gender discrimination, the airline industry has historically been male-dominated, but Norwegian has a strong tradition of practicing equality since its inception in 2002.
-Norwegian prides itself maintaining a talented and highly competent workforce and is committed to recruiting both women and men to key positions.
-In 2017, 45 % of staff were female and 55 % male.
-Most pilots are male, and women represent around a 4 % share of pilots.
-The majority of cabin personnel are female, while males account for approximately 32 %.
+HSE and all are closed out.
+In addition, Whistleblowing received one security report that has been taken up with the relevant authorities at a base in the US.
+The Whistleblowing Group follows up all reported issues on a confidential basis and ensure that corrective measures are carried out whenever necessary.
+The airline industry has historically been male-dominated, but Norwegian has a strong tradition of practicing equality since its inception in 2002.
+Norwegian prides itself in maintaining a talented and highly competent workforce and is committed to recruiting both women and men to key positions.
+In 2018, 44 % of staff were female and 56 % male.
+Most pilots are male, and women represent around a five percent share of pilots.
+The majority of cabin crew are female, while the male share is approximately 32 %.
 Among administrative staff, there is roughly an equal ratio of male to female staff.
-Technicians and engineers have historically been male, but in the past few years, the number of female staff is rising.
+Technicians and engineers have historically been male, but in the past few years, the number of female staff has been rising.
 The Group's Board of Directors has more than 40 % female representation.